JaeungJayJang/next-js-learning/README.md

+# Next.js learning from official [website](https://nextjs.org/learn/dashboard-app/next-steps)
+  There has been a lot of changes since Next.js version 12 and I thought it would be a good recap for me to review what I know vs don't know && learning what has been newly updated since the last time, so here is the repo that I kept to follow the offical tutorial and any comments that are worth me to go back and check later.
+I learned so much new concepts and tools that are out there that I regret not knowing before; my life could have been much simpler XD

 ## Next.js App Router Course - Starter

 This is the starter template for the Next.js App Router Course.
 It contains the starting code for the dashboard application.